9dots/devBots/lesson_3.md

 ####Questions
 1. Why were the conditionals (if/else) important for this exercise?
 2. What special syntax did you notice in the code?
+Does it look familiar to other syntax you've used?
 3. Why do you think there are three equal signs?
 4. How do you think you can use conditionals to program your sumo robot?